South Korea is voting for a new president after six months of political chaos. Here’s what to know

 By Jessie Yeung, CNN

-Seoul, South Korea (CNN) — After half a year of political turmoil, uncertainty and division, South Koreans began voting on Tuesday for a new president to succeed Yoon Suk Yeol, the disgraced former leader who plunged the democratic nation into chaos by declaring martial law in December.
+Seoul, South Korea (CNN) — After half a year of political turmoil, uncertainty and division, South Koreans voted Tuesday for a new president to succeed Yoon Suk Yeol, the disgraced former leader who plunged the democratic nation into chaos by declaring martial law in December.

+Opposition leader Lee Jae-myung is projected to win, according to a joint exit poll published by Korean broadcasters KBS, MBC and SBS on Tuesday night.

+The exit poll projects that Lee, of the liberal Democratic Party, will win in a landslide with 51.7% of the vote.
+His main rival, Kim Moon-soo of the ruling conservative People Power Party, is projected to win 39.3% of the vote.
+Official results have yet to be announced.

 This election feels particularly significant; the country, a US ally and Asian economic and cultural powerhouse, has floundered for months with a revolving door of interim leaders while navigating Yoon’s impeachment trial and a multipronged investigation into the fateful night of his short-lived power grab.